Sydney Chisanga

 Sydney Chisanga (born 3 October 1970) is a Zambian politician.
-He served as Member of the National Assembly for Mkushi South from 2006 until 2014.
+He served as member of the National Assembly for Mkushi South from 2006 until 2014.

 Biography

 Chisanga contested the 2006 general elections as the Movement for Multi-Party Democracy (MMD) candidate in Mkushi South.
 He was elected to the National Assembly with a 3,778 majority.
 He was subsequently appointed Minister for Central Province.
 However, he was removed from his post by President Levy Mwanawasa in October 2007.

 Chisanga was re-elected in the 2011 general elections with a 2,353 majority.
 However, losing candidate Davies Chisopa contested the results at the Supreme Court, claiming there had been electoral malpractice.
 The Supreme Court annulled the results and a by-election was held on 11 September 2014, in which Chisopa was elected to the National Assembly after defeating Chisanga by 810 votes.

-Chisanga contested Mkushi South again in the 2016 general elections as the United Party for National Development candidate, losing to Chiposa by just 97 votes.
+Chisanga contested Mkushi South again in the 2016 general elections as the United Party for National Development candidate, losing to Chisopa by just 97 votes.